 Mr Ross, who was taken to Antrim police station for questioning, is also being quizzed about other offences relating to other women.

 Jenny Dickson, the only daughter of Ms McKee, said her mother was in a relationship with Mr Ross for 11 years.

 "I know that the police have been working hard with these cases and I am not prepared to give any details as I would not want to jeopardise their inquiry and we want to see justice," she said.

 She described her mother as fun and active, kind with a good sense of humour.
 She did charity work and supported the Ulster Society for the Prevention of Cruelty to Animals.

 She said her mother maintained her own flat in the town but lived with Mr Ross from time to time.
 She was divorced.

-The investigation was originally headed up by district-based detectives from the Police Service of Northern Ireland (PSNI) but tonight specialist officers from the PSNI Serious Crime Branch took the lead.
+The investigation was originally headed up by district-based detectives from the Police Service of Northern Ireland (PSNI) but last night specialist officers from the PSNI Serious Crime Branch took the lead.

 Detective Chief Inspector Richard Harkness asked anyone in Dromore with knowledge about the deaths to contact officers.

 "People may have been reluctant to come forward in the past but I can assure you that any information given to the police will be treated in the utmost confidence," he said.